tamandakaunda-15/Formative2_HMMs/README.md

 ## Running the Notebook
 1. Clone this repository
-2. Open the `HMM_Formative2.ipynb`  in Google Colab or your preferred environment.
+2. Open the `Hidden_Markov_Model.ipynb`  in Google Colab or your preferred environment.
 3. Confire the `DRIVE_PATH` variable in the notebook to redirect to the location of the dataset.
-4. Execute all the cells sequentially to reproduce the HMM training, evaluation and visualizations.
+4. Execute all the cells sequentially to reproduce the HMM training, evaluation, and visualizations.